 c.
 Development anticipated in the General Plan would lead to continued urban and other development that could alter existing drainage patterns and result in increases in the rate or amount of storm water runoff.
 The General Plan EIR found that adherence with the General Plan policies, County Grading Ordinance, and other state and federal water quality regulations would result in less-than-significant impacts related to altering existing drainage patterns in a manner that could result in destabilizing banks, flooding, substantial erosion, or siltation, or in a manner that substantially increases the rate or amount of surface runoff in a manner that would result in flooding.
-The General Plan also found that the impacts related to increases in the rate or amount of storm water runoff could be reduced to less-than-significant levels with the enforcement of existing federal, state and local laws and regulations regarding storm water management, coupled with implementation of the policies set forth in the General Plan (General Plan EIR pp. 13-32- 13-38).
+The General Plan also found that the impacts related to increases in the rate or amount of storm water runoff could be reduced to less-than-significant levels with the enforcement of existing federal, state and local laws and regulations regarding storm water management, coupled with implementation of the policies set forth in the General Plan (General Plan EIR pp. 13-32-13-38).

-While the Livestock 101 C-3 boundaries were not specifically analyzed for Commercial Regional development, the General Plan EIR evaluated its impacts.
-As discussed above, the General Plan EIR evaluated the impacts of four Commercial Regional nodes, and the Board of Supervisors understood the U.S. Highway 101 and State Route 156 node would shift to the Livestock 101 location.
-Additionally, the cumulative development allowed under the C-3 District (including Livestock 101) would fit within the growth projections utilized in the General Plan EIR analysis (see, e.g. General Plan EIR Table 3-7 [indicating up to 4,390,000 square feet of Commercial Regional development such that a conservative forecast of foreseeable future development would encompass the 943,000 square feet of development allowed under the C-3 District code]).
-Additionally, the project site was anticipated for development in the General Plan EIR under its Rural land use designation (General Plan EIR Figure 14-4).
+The types of land uses, amount of development, and land use patterns allowed in the C-1 District would be consistent with those anticipated in the General Plan and analyzed in the General Plan EIR.
 Future development within the project site would be required to comply with General Plan policies, the Grading Ordinance, applicable state and federal regulations, and permitting requirements intended to reduce and control runoff.
 Section 19.17.005 of the County Grading Ordinance, prohibits grading within 50 feet of the top bank of a stream, creek, or river.
 Policy NCR-4.4 encourages conservation and, where feasible, creation or restoration of open space areas which will protect existing drainage patterns (General Plan EIR, p.
 13-27).
+NCR-4.7 requires implementation BMPs during construction and operation to reduce runoff (General Plan EIR p.
+13-28).
 General Plan Policy PFS-6.3 encourages the use of natural storm water drainage systems (General Plan EIR, p.
-13-25).
-Policy PFS-6.7 requires compliance with State and Federal nonpoint source pollutant discharge requirements (General Plan EIR, p.
+13-23).
+Policy PFS-6.7 requires compliance with State and Federal non-point source pollutant discharge requirements (General Plan EIR, p.
 13-26).
-PFS-6.8 requires drainage systems to be designed/maintained to minimize erosion and sedimentation to prevent impacts to water quality (General Plan EIR, p.
+PFS-6.8 requires drainage systems to be designed/maintained to minimize erosion and sedimentation to prevent impacts to water quality (General Plan EIR p.
 13-26).
 Policy LU-1.2 promotes compact and clustered development resulting in a reduced construction footprint thereby reducing short-term pollutant loads and reduces the extent of impervious pavement and resultant storm water runoff volume (General Plan EIR, p.
 13-20).
 Policy LU-1.6 restricts development on hillsides with a 30 percent or greater slope to prevent increased storm water runoff (General Plan EIR, p.
-13-21.
+13-21).
 General Plan Policy LU-1.8 requires site plans, tentative maps, and parcel maps must depict environmentally sensitive areas (General Plan EIR, p.
 13-21).
 By requiring site plans to identify 30 percent or greater slopes and severe erosion hazards prior to project approval.
-LU-1.10 requires that development avoid unsuitable sites and mitigate development on environmentally sensitive lands thereby limiting runoff by prohibiting development on steep slopes (General Plan EIR, p.
+LU-1.10 requires that development avoid unsuitable sites and mitigate development on environmentally sensitive lands thereby limiting runoff by prohibiting development on steep slopes (General Plan EIR p.
 13-22).
-PFS-6.4 requires new site designs to focus on spreading and infiltrating storm water and incorporating natural watercourses when possible, thereby reducing the volume of runoff that leaves the site minimizing any potential for erosion or flooding downstream of the site (General Plan EIR, p.13-25).
-The proposed project provides detailed development regulations for sites already designated for regional commercial uses by the General Plan.
-As previously discussed, the C-3 District code limits development intensity allowed within the nodes and thereby lessens the potential for impacts to drainage patterns resulting in storm water runoff (General Plan EIR p.
-13-28).
-The proposed project would not result in new or substantially more severe environmental impacts than those already analyzed in the General Plan EIR.
+PFS-6.4 requires new site designs to focus on spreading and infiltrating storm water and incorporating natural watercourses when possible, thereby reducing the volume of runoff that leaves the site minimizing any potential for erosion or flooding downstream of the site (General Plan EIR, p.
+13-25).